i3-training/DevOps-Training/3-Workloads-Scheduling/3-create-manual-scale/manual-scale.md

 ```
 Kubernetes has marked two of the running pods for termination.
 This will reduce the running replica count down to the requested three pods.
 The pods selected for eviction are sent a SIGTERM signal and allowed to gracefully terminate.
 They’ll be removed from the pod list once they’ve stopped.

-Monitor Kubernetes Events in Real-Time
-Monitor the health of your cluster and troubleshoot issues faster with pre-built dashboards that just work.
-Learn More
-event dashboard

 Conditional Scaling
 Sometimes you might want to scale a resource, but only if there’s a specific number of replicas already running.
 This avoids unintentional overwrites of previous scaling changes, such as those made by other users in your cluster.